garethltm/obsibrain/INFOSYS303 - Solutions Architecture/The Open Group Architectural Framework (TOGAF).md

 		- Defines platforms, service & all surrounding technology components to serve as a reference for development teams

 ## Architecture Development Model
-- a clear roadmap for how to create the A
+- a clear roadmap for how to create the Architecture Development Method (ADM)
+- a 9-phase sequential process
+-